cecton/blog/content/posts/rust-and-arduino-part2.md

-On the repository of [avr-hal](https://github.com/Rahix/avr-hal/tree/master/boards/arduino-leonardo/examples) that you already "gloned", you will find that there is also am example for serial communication.
+On the repository of [avr-hal](https://github.com/Rahix/avr-hal/tree/master/boards/arduino-leonardo/examples) that you already "gloned", you will find that there is also an example for serial communication.
 Compile the example, flash the board and try.

 ### Troubleshooting